sthagen/sevenseas-io-wmm/README.md

 This crate is guaranteed to compile on stable Rust 1.36 and up.
 It *might* compile with older versions but that may change in any new patch release.

-## Credits

-The C code this library refences originates from [WMM_Tiny](https://github.com/miniwinwm/WMM_Tiny).

-The [WMM](https://www.ngdc.noaa.gov/geomag/WMM/) is a NOAA effort which is part of the US Government.

 ## License

 Licensed under either of